zenstruck/foundry/docs/index.rst

     use App\Entity\Post;
     use App\Factory\PostFactory;
-    use function Zenstruck\Foundry\repository;
+    use function Zenstruck\Foundry\Persistence\repository;

     // instance of RepositoryProxy that wraps PostRepository
     $repository = PostFactory::repository();

-    // alternative to above for proxying repository you haven't created model factories for
+    // alternative to above for proxying repository you haven't created factories for
     $repository = repository(Post::class);

     // helpful methods - all returned object(s) are proxied